Ultimate Mortgage Preapproval Checklist

 - Personal loans

-Keep in mind that getting a Verified Approval with Rocket MortgageⓇ will follow some of these same steps when it comes to assessing your financial situation.
-We will look at your DTI and credit score to ensure you’re qualified for a home loan.
-An underwriter will also review your information.
+Keep in mind that a Verified Approval1 from Rocket Mortgage® will follow some of these same steps when it’s time to assess your financial situation.
+We’ll look at your DTI and credit score to ensure you’re qualified for a home loan.
+One of our underwriters will also review your information.

 8. Rental Information And Landlord References